-We're currently planning our next hackathon and we're moving to the fall semester! the fourth T9Hacks hackathon will happen during the mid-fall semester, sometime in October.
+We're currently planning our next hackathon!
+The fourth T9Hacks hackathon will be February 9-10th 2019.
 Stay tuned for more updates as they come.

 This will be T9Hacks' third annual hackathon.
 We also hosted T9Hacks in February 2017 and February 2016.

 What is T9Hacks?

 We're a 24-hour making and building marathon event.
 We are a hackathon but prefer to call ourselves a make-a-thon.
 Our participants come to T9Hacks to learn and be creative in a welcoming environment.